tbebekis/Python-Events/README.md

 ### Generics

 Python is an interpreter, a script.
 Not a strictly typed language.
-So event the following code is executed without errors, although it uses [Type Annotations](https://docs.python.org/3/library/typing.html).
+So even the following code is executed without errors, although it uses [Type Annotations](https://docs.python.org/3/library/typing.html).

 ```
 def Test(v: int) -> int: